James 1:19–20 KJV

 Wherefore, my beloved brethren, let every man be swift to hear, slow to speak, slow to wrath: For the wrath of man worketh not the righteousness of God.

-One of the reasons for anger is the bodies reaction to a perceived threat.
-It is a protective instinct.
-It is a very natural reaction to feel anger when someone has wronged or mistreated us.
-The key is to control and use anger as a tool, instead of allowing it to control us.
+We can choose to control our reactions to our emotions, or we can let our emotions control our actions.
+Anger is one of the most powerful emotions.
+It is the body’s reaction to a perceived threat; it’s a protective instinct.
+When someone has wronged or mistreated us, it is very natural to feel anger.
+The key is to control anger and use it as a tool instead of allowing it to control us.

 If anger controls you, this can negatively impact your psychological wellness.
-Feeling anger frequently, feeling extreme anger, or suppressing anger can have negative health effects as well.
-Anger can affect more than just your health.
+Feeling anger frequently, feeling extreme anger, or suppressing anger can have other negative health effects as well.
+Anger also affects more than just your health.
 It influences a person’s ability to make decisions, emotionally bond, and make and keep goals.